kanekin/kanekin.github.io/content/portfolio/network-demo.md

 - Network calls
   - Being able to communicate with many endpoints without code duplication
   - Concurrency
-    - Network calls that depends on the other calls' results
+    - Network calls that depend on the other calls' results
   - Error handling
 - Logging
 - Navigation
 - Test

-When I tried to extend my app after finishing the tutorial, I still had to make many decisions about how to organise the codebase.
-I thought it could be useful for myself and other people who are new to SwiftUI, if I implement the app with network calls with a more realistic app architecture with basic tests and logging.
+When I tried to extend my app after finishing the Apple's Swift UI tutorial, I still had to make many decisions about how to organize the codebase.
+I thought it could be useful for myself and other people who are new to SwiftUI if I implement the app with network calls with a more realistic app architecture with basic tests and logging.

 ## Disclaimer